 Why Sell Now?

 The faster you are able to sell the property, the less stress and hassle you will have to deal with.
-We even have a program where you can sell your property now and move later if someone is living in the house.
+You never have to worry about any repairs, and we even have a program where you can sell your property now and move later if someone is living in the house.
 We will even help with relocation.
 Probate can take an average of 6-9 months.
 By selling the house fast, you won’t have to deal with the long and lengthy process.
-A direct sale to [comapny] can be completed much faster by comparison.
+A direct sale to Gary Buys Houses can be completed much faster by comparison.